Provides an object representation of a uniform resource identifier (URI) and easy access to the parts of the URI.

 This value will not convert any Unicode domain names to use Punycode.
 This is the default value which is consistent with the .NET Framework 2.0 behaviour.

-Enabling IRI parsing (iriParsing enabled = true) will do normalization and character checking according to the latest IRI rules in RFC 3986 and RFC 3987.
-The default value is false and will do normalization and character checking according to RFC 2396 and RFC 2732 (for IPv6 literals).
+When IRI parsing is enabled (iriParsing enabled = true) normalization and character checking are done according to the latest IRI rules in RFC 3986 and RFC 3987.
+When IRI parsing is disabled, normalization and character checking are performed according to RFC 2396 and RFC 2732 (for IPv6 literals).
+In versions of the .NET Framework before version 4.5, the default value is false.
+In .NET Framework version 4.5 and newer, the default value is true, and the enabled state of IRI parsing cannot be modified by settings in a .config file.

 IRI and IDN processing in the class can also be controlled using the System.Configuration::IriParsingElement, System.Configuration::IdnElement, and System.Configuration::UriSection configuration setting classes.
 The System.Configuration::IriParsingElement setting enables or disables IRI processing in the class.
 The System.Configuration::IdnElement setting enables or disables IDN processing in the class.
 The System.Configuration::IriParsingElement setting also indirectly controls IDN.
 IRI processing must be enabled for IDN processing to be possible.
 If IRI processing is disabled, then IDN processing will be set to the default setting where the .NET Framework 2.0 behavior is used for compatibility and IDN names are not used.